joaolapas/MyPortfolio/README.md

 The plan is a website with two or three sections on the same page, I will use react-scroll.
 I want to put a shortcut menu for the different sections.
 A navbar always visible, and maybe a button to send a message directly.
-A section with my projects arranged in cards, which allows me to easily add new projects.
+A section with my projects arranged in cards, which allows me to easily add new projects...